TassuP/Niceland/README.md

 Terrain base image is composed from NASA's heightmap images of planet Earth.
 Niceland doesn't use this image as a normal heightmap, but instead mixes and juggles it around to create endless variations of mountains, lakes and stuff.
 Usually terrain systems use either a heightmap image, fractal or a noise algorithm to create the ground, but Niceland kinda blends all those things together.

 Grab the sources and have a nice day!

+Update: Complete rewrite, no more random crashes, use Open Simplex noise everywhere instead of heightmaps.